-This Annex summarises the results of studies that have been carried out to develop, test and improve seabird mitigation measures in demersal longline fisheries.
-A comprehensive range of technical and operational mitigation methods have been designed or adapted for use in demersal and semi-pelagic longline fisheries.
-These methods aim to reduce incidental mortality of seabirds by avoiding peak areas and periods of seabird foraging activity, reducing the time baited hooks are near the surface and thus available to birds, actively deterring birds from baited hooks, and making the vessel less attractive to birds and minimising the visibility of baited hooks.
+A range of technical and operational mitigation methods have been designed or adapted for use in demersal longline fisheries.
+These methods aim to reduce incidental mortality of seabirds by avoiding peak areas and periods of seabird foraging activity, reducing the time baited hooks are available to birds, actively deterring birds from baited hooks, making the vessel less attractive to birds, and minimising the visibility of baited hooks.
 Apart from being technically effective at reducing seabird bycatch, mitigation methods need to be easy and safe to implement, cost effective, enforceable and should not reduce catch rates of target species.

-There is no single solution that will eliminate seabird bycatch; the most effective approach is to use a combination of measures.
-The suite of measures available may vary in their feasibility and effectiveness depending on the area, seabird assemblages involved, fishery and vessel type and gear configuration.
-Some of the mitigation methods are now well established and explicitly prescribed in longline fisheries.
-However, other measures are relatively recent and require further testing and refinements, and there is a need to ensure that the collaborative approach to research and monitoring that has characterised field of seabird bycatch mitigation continues.
+The suite of mitigation measures available may vary in their feasibility and effectiveness depending on the area, seabird assemblages, fishery and vessel type, and gear configuration.
+Some of the mitigation methods are well established and explicitly prescribed in pelagic longline fisheries; however, additional measures are undergoing further testing and refinements.